• Skip to main content

 • Add potatoes and peas.
 Saute for 2 mins.

-• Add water just enough to cover the potatoes.
+• Pour hot water just enough to cover the potatoes, about a cup.
+Bring it to a rolling boil on a high heat and reduce the heat.
 Cook covered on a low to medium heat.

 • Stir in between a few times, cook until the potatoes turn soft.
 You can adjust the consistency by adding more water as needed.